 Most of the participants either work or dream of working within healthcare or social work, where helping people is the core.
 Another value which is described, is the need to build bridges between migrants and Danes and affect the integration in Denmark in a positive direction, this especially because of the perception of a radicalized Denmark through the past decade; "Right now it's not like before, there is a fright for foreigners, towards others.
-So, I feel there is a big difference today from back then and still I want to build bridges between migrants and Danes.
-And show the positive.
-Help them to get a job, take part of society, migrants and Danes."
+So, I feel there is a big difference today from back then and still I want to build bridges between migrants and Danes."
 (Xoriya)